Ebiroll/qemu_esp32/README.md

 I also did this in qemu: git submodule update --init dtc
 ```

 The goal is to run the app-template or bootloader and connect the debugger.
-It works but after running a
+It works quite well
-few instructions , I get get double exception error.
+but we fall back to the command line interpreter.
+UART emulation is not so good either. stderr only. :-P

 #Dumping the ROM